lgblgblgb/xep128/README.md

 Xep128 main site: http://xep128.lgb.hu/
 Source repository: http://github.com/lgblgblgb/xep128

-Xep128 uses Z80 emulator "Z80ex": https://sourceforge.net/projects/z80ex/
+Xep128 uses (modified, by me) Z80 emulator "Z80ex": https://sourceforge.net/projects/z80ex/
-and lodePNG to write screenshots.
+and lodePNG to write screenshots: http://lodev.org/lodepng/

 Xep128 is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE.
 You can find the source on github, see above.

 WARNING!
 Xep128 is in early alpha stage currently!
-It lacks many important features (no sound, not so precise nick emulation, etc etc), and it's not comfortable to use, there is only CLI/config file based configuration, etc.
+It lacks many important features (no/ugly sound, not so precise nick emulation, etc etc), and it's not comfortable to use, there is only CLI/config file based configuration, etc.
-It will change later, hopefully.

-Currently it's mainly for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows.
-There is some on-going try (by me) to build for Windows on Linux, see later in this document for details, if you want to try Xep128 on Windows.
+Currently it's mainly for Linux and/or UNIX-like systems and Windows, however since I don't use Windows, I can't test if it really works (cross compiled on Linux).

 Please note, that it's not the "best" Enterprise-128 emulator on the planet, for that, you should use ep128emu project instead.
-Also, my emulator is not so cycle exact for now, it does not emulate sound (currently), it also lacks debugger what ep128emu has.
+Also, my emulator is not so cycle exact for now, it does not emulate sound quite well (currently), it also lacks debugger what ep128emu has.
 However it emulates some "more exotic" (not so much traditional) hardware additions becomes (or becoming) popular among EP users
 recently: mouse support, APU ("FPU"), SD card reader and soon limited wiznet